ianchanning/awesome-github-alternatives/README.md

 * [Keybase](https://keybase.io/blog/encrypted-git-for-everyone) - Every now and then you want to make a repository that's private.
 Not for an open source project, but for other stuff: research, writing a novel, family history, or a community's private files.
 * [Phabricator](https://phacility.com/phabricator/) - Every application your project needs, all in one tool.
 * [Planio](https://plan.io/subversion-hosting-and-git-hosting/) - `+Subversion` Everybody likes Planio, but developers really love it!
 Not only because everything is well structured and easy to access, but also because your Planio account comes with unlimited hosted Git and Subversion repositories.
+* [sr.ht](https://sr.ht) - `+Mercurial` Welcome to meta.sr.ht!
+This is the account, billing, and security management hub for sourcehut, the hacker's forge.
-* [Tuleap](https://github.com/Enalean/tuleap) - Tuleap Open ALM is a Libre and Open Source software forge crafted in PHP/MySQL.
+* [Tuleap](https://github.com/Enalean/tuleap) - `+Subversion` Tuleap Open ALM is a Libre and Open Source software forge crafted in PHP/MySQL.

 Full credit for the initial idea and list goes to [sam_goody on HN](https://news.ycombinator.com/item?id=17254141).